mathpalvipin/Getlocation/README.md

 ```

-place the json file at its location downloaded from firebase give  Firebase project URL as write in code
+place the json file at its location downloaded from firebase give  Firebase project URL as written in code

 ###Backend is fine now
 ##frontend